-What specific benefits has your organization gained from participating in the CoC?
-(Check all that apply)

-Access to shared resources and best practices,

-Improved client referrals and service coordination,

-Joint training and professional development,

-For people really participating and seeing it's value, greater collaboration

-In what ways could the CoC improve its coordination and collaboration efforts?
-(Check all that apply)

-More frequent and structured meetings,

-Clearer goals and action plans,

-Increased involvement from all stakeholders,

-More training and capacity-building opportunities
+Q23 What specific benefits has your organization gained from participating in the CoC?
+(Check all that apply) Enhanced communication and networking, Access to shared resources and best practices, Improved client referrals and service coordination, Joint training and professional development, Other (please specify): For people really participating and seeing it's value, greater collaboration Q24 In what ways could the CoC improve its coordination and collaboration efforts?
+(Check all that apply) More frequent and structured meetings, Clearer goals and action plans, Increased involvement from all stakeholders, More training and capacity-building opportunities